Content curation is strategically gathering and putting together ideas to form a piece of content.

-First of all, your sources should be authoritative websites with high relevancy to your content.
+First, your sources should be authoritative websites with high relevancy to your content.

-You should always cite and link to the source, if possible, to make sure you’re giving the credit where it is due.
+You should always cite and link to the source, if possible, to make sure you’re giving credit where it is due.

 By curating content regularly, you’ll be able to:

 - Generate more traffic from organic sources

 - Build a constant flow of thought sharing audience